Hedge funds officially welcomed in from the shadows

 The FSB also said in a statement it will develop global practices for banks to respond and recover from cyber attacks, and a report will be published by mid-2019.

-But the board said much of its work program will focus on implementing and tweaking rules already agreed, rather than embarking on a wave of new regulation.
+But the board said much of its work programme will focus on implementing and tweaking rules already agreed, rather than embarking on a wave of new regulation.

 The appetite for new rules has waned, with the United States trimming its rulebook to encourage lending by banks.